ossf/allstar/README.md

 are
 here](https://pkg.go.dev/github.com/ossf/allstar/pkg/policies/admin#OrgConfig).

-This policy checks that by default all repositories must have an organization user or group assigned as an Administrator.
+This policy checks that by default all repositories must have a user or group assigned as an Administrator.
+It allows you to optionally configure if users are allowed to be administrators (as opposed to teams).

 ### Future Policies